achael/achael.github.io/_pages/talks.md

 ### Invited Talks
 #### 2024

+* "Black Hole Images with the EHT: Features, Uncertainties, and Interpretation"
+ _Black Hole Mimickers: From Theory to Observation_.
+Princeton, NJ.
+March 2025.

 * "Next Steps in Simulations for the EHT"
  _EHT Collaboration Winter Meeting_.
 Virtual.
 December 2024.